antoniusnaumann/galvan-lang/README.md

 `?` is the safe call operator in Galvan.
 The subsequent expression is only evaluated if the result is not an error and not none.

-`??` is the null-coalescing operator, you can use it to provide a default if the left-hand side expression is none.
-The right-hand side of the null-coalescing operator cannot be a return or throw expression.
+`else` can also be used as the null-coalescing operator (since you can use else after every expression that is an optional or a result type), you can use it to provide a default if the left-hand side expression is none.

 ### Union Types
 Galvan supports union types everywhere where a type identifier is expected: